FullMoonIssue/subtitler/README.md

 00:01:53,660 --> 00:01:55,360
 This is a sentence.
 Now, an other sentence.

 ```

 ### Matrix

-A matrix is just a sum of blocks combined together separate by an empty line (that represent the content of a .srt file)
+A matrix is just a sum of blocks combined together (that represents the content of a subtitles file)

 ## Install